 The extra cost of flatbed towing over a wheel-lift is typically $50–$75.
 The potential cost of drivetrain damage from improper towing: $2,500 to $12,000.
 That's not a tough decision.

 When you call for a tow, specify flatbed.
 When the truck arrives, verify it's a flatbed.
 Don't accept "it'll be fine" as an answer.
-Your SUV's drivetrain is too valuable to gamble on the wrong towing method.
+The why never tow AWD two wheels down deep dive shows the exact failure modes inside the transfer case.